dullage/ESP-LED-MQTT/README.md

 * You can optionally enable ArduinoOTA to make uploading changes easier.

 ## Change Log
+19/06/2019
+* Config is now in a separate file.
+* 2 new animations added.

+09/12/2018
+* Added support for ArduinoOTA.
+* Availability is now published every 30 seconds.

 21/11/2018
 * Removed brightness control WIP.
 * Limited calls to pixels.show() as some were causing a WTD reset.
 * Updated MQTT topic variable names in line with Home Assistant.

-09/12/2018
-* Added support for ArduinoOTA.
-* Availability is now published every 30 seconds.

 ## Dependencies
 The following libraries are required and so must be present when compiling.